Bradley Carnell: Coaching

 On 28 March 2017, Carnell was announced as the new assistant coach of the New York Red Bulls of Major League Soccer.
 On 5 September 2020, a day after the firing of Chris Armas, he was named interim head coach for the remainder of the 2020 regular season.

 On 5 January 2022, Carnell was announced as the first head coach of St. Louis City SC of Major League Soccer.
-The team kicked off in 2023.
+On July 1, 2024, Carnell was fired by St. Louis City SC amid a disappointing second season.

+Carnell was named an assistant coach for Canada men's national soccer team for its September 2024 International Series in the United States, which featured friendlies against Mexico and the United States.

+On 2 January 2025, Carnell was named head coach of the Philadelphia Union.
+Carnell lead the team to a Supporters' Shield crest and was named the Sigi Schmid Coach of the Year.